 - A. APPLICATION IS A BENEFIT TO THE TOWN Applicant is a 501(c)(3) non-profit founded to support local charitable and educational programs.
 They are involved with helping the homeless, elderly, cancer research, hospice care and programs for local children.
 They are a supporter of many local as well as national and international organizations.
 The money/income derived from the proposed continued use as a "passive" marina and assembly hall will go back into the community.
 The fiscal impact is set forth below. - B. LACK OF IMPACT ON NEIGHBORING PROPERTIES By approving the zone change and special exception use, there will be no impact on the neighboring properties because the property has, since 1955, been zoned commercial and/or treated as commercial.
 The use proposed, a "passive" marina and assembly hall, is the same use that has been in existence since at least 2014 without any complaints and/or issues.
-Furthermore, to the extent that any minimum impact has been realized, arguendo, the current plan provides for additional limiting factors to be put in place related to traffic, noise, environmental considerations, etc. to ensure continued harmony with the surrounding neighborhood. - a.
+Furthermore, to the extent that any minimum impact has been realized, arguendo, the current plan provides for additional limiting factors to be put in place related to traffic, noise, environmental considerations, etc. to ensure continued harmony with the surrounding neighborhood.

+- a.
 Traffic The property is and will continue to be listed as having an address at 1931 Portland-Cobalt Road, Portland, CT.
 All traffic entering and exiting the property for the purpose of utilizing the facility will be from Portland-Cobalt Road in Portland.
 There is or will be a permanent driveway easement in place, which runs or will run with the land.
-The gate blocking the entrance from/to Oakum Dock Road, East Hampton, which is already in place, will be modified to include a key-pad, to which a code will be provided to emergency personnel, those renting boat-slips in the event that the main access to Saint Clements Castle is closed (when it is not open for business and/or an event is not taking place) and to access abutting properties owned by Applicant's affiliates.
+UPDATE: The gate blocking the entrance from/to Oakum Dock Road, East Hampton, which is already in place, will be closed at all times and will be modified to include a key-pad, to which a code will be provided to emergency personnel.
+The gate will also be used to access the properties located at the end of Oakum Dock Road and owned by affiliates of Roncalli Institute, Inc. - b.

-- b.
 Noise The hours of operation are to be limited to 9am to 12am.
 Wedding ceremonies taking place outside will end no later than 8pm and noise levels will be limited to processional music (via speaker or live music) and clapping/cheering at the end of the ceremony.
 Outdoor cocktail hours will end no later than 8:30pm and noise levels will be limited to conversation and background music.
 Entertainment (bands, disk jockeys, etc.) will end no later than 12:00 am and will be located inside of the building.
-Noise levels shall be consistent with the CT DEEP Title 22a-Section22a-Part 69, Control of Noise. - c.
+Noise levels shall be consistent with the CT DEEP Title 22a-Section22a-Part 69, Control of Noise.
+UPDATE: The new construction will provide for greater noise insulation. - c.
 Property Values Saint Clements Castle and Marina is one of the most unique and elegant venues in the State of Connecticut.
-The change in use from a working marina to a "passive" marina and assembly hall and the improvements made have increased the value of the property and, consequently, the property values in the surrounding area.
+The change in use from a working marina/boat yard to a "passive" marina and assembly hall and the improvements made have increased the value of the property and, consequently, the property values in the surrounding area.